 The maximum total number of screenings permitted will be 2, the initial and one repeat screening visit.

 5.5.3 VISIT 1-0 DISPENSE LENS TYPE #1

-This visit may or may not be subsequent to the screening visit, depending on lens availability but will occur no later than 21 days after Visit 0.
-Participant to attend this visit wearing spectacles.
+This visit may or may not be immediately subsequent to the screening visit, depending on lens availability but will occur no later than 21 days after Visit 0.